orsonteodoro/oiledmachine-overlay/README.md

 environment, it should be done ASAP or during maintenance days if the package is confirmed to break between multiple users.

-You make skip the 3 steps for group changes below if using a non-root user (ex. johndoe) when doing PGO/BOLT training in production.
+You may skip the 3 steps for group changes below if using a non-root user (ex. johndoe) when doing PGO/BOLT training in production.

 To add both these groups: